 In the meantime I was allowed to go on holiday to Malta on several occasions.
 Three years after the transplant I started to holiday for longer periods and, now, I no longer have to go for follow-up every 15 days.
 Follow up is every three months.

 Been through hell and back but it was worth it

 Looking back I know that I have been through hell and back but it was worth it.
 I am now healthy and look forward to the rest of my life with optimism.
 I have been supported by my wife through it all, and I know that she has passed through her own private hell.
 She was a brilliant support for my morale, though, in truth, she does tend to nag a bit too much!
 I know I would never have made it without her support.

 I thank all the Staff at Haematology at Kings for their support and understanding.
 I know, through my own experience, that they can be trusted fully to go beyond the proverbial mile to get the desired results.

 I hope and trust that my little story could encourage other MDS sufferers to decide to go through with the treatment.
-It was proved that even patients who are more than 60 yrs. old can benefit from BMT.
+It was proved that even patients who are more than 60 yrs. old can benefit from stem cell transplant.
 The reduced regime used to treat me has been quite successful.
 It is not as stressful as the full regime I believe.